 As long as you can get over any qualms about giving Google more control over your personal information than they already have, filling out a profile could be a good way to promote a legal practice and make sure that you actively participate in your online identity, rather than leaving it entirely to chance.

 But Google Profiles isn't the only way you can tend to your online presence.
 Microformats, particularly the rel="me" tag, can help you to connect all the various sites that you control or that are about you to a "social hub" online.
 Search engines and other applications will then take notice of this and give you some serious link juice that could raise a page of your choosing to the top of search results for your name.
+For example, if you have a blog, a Facebook profile and a Twitter account, you can add a rel="me" tag to the link back to your blog on your Facebook and Twitter profiles.
+This will tell search engines that your blog is "you" and that it is your primary home on the web.

 Just be sure to also add links on your blog to your Facebook and Twitter profiles that also have the rel="me" tag, or search engines will ignore the relationship.